Aggie Homework Helpline

 Tutoring appointments through the AHH can be scheduled between 8 a.m. – 8 p.m.
 CST Monday-Thursday and 8 a.m. — 5 p.m.
 CST Friday.

 Aggie Homework Helpline will hold its last tutoring sessions for this semester on Nov.
-25, 2020 and resume tutoring sessions at the end of January 2021.
+25, 2020 and resume tutoring sessions at the beginning of February 2021.

 You do not have to be affiliated with Texas A&M to participate.